rust-lang/prev.rust-lang.org/faq.md

 ### Why is the lifetime syntax the way it is?

 The `'a` syntax comes from the ML family of programming languages, where `'a` is used to indicate a generic type parameter.
 For Rust, the syntax had to be something that was unambiguous, noticeable, and fit nicely in a type declaration right alonside traits and references.
-Alternative syntaxes have been discussed, but this seems to work fine.
+Alternative syntaxes have been discussed, but no alternative syntax has been demonstrated to be clearly better.

 ### When is `Rc` useful?